The Best Low-Risk Investments To Store Your Emergency Funds

 While it's a 10-year bond, you can withdraw your funds at any time even before the bond matures.
 You'll also get your principal investments back on top of any accrued interest.

-That said, the process isn’t instantaneous and you may have to wait up to 30 days to get your money back.
+That said, the process isn't instantaneous and you may have to wait up to 30 days (usually by the start of the following month) to get your money back.

 3. Insurance savings plans